 On the island of Šolta, close to the village Grohote, is where the bay Gluha vala is hidden.
 This Croatian bay is unique because it is composed of seven smaller bays, and it got its name in ancient times due to its’ acoustical properties.
 Gluha vala may be translated into English as Deaf bay.
 It is not difficult to imagine how calm and blissful this bay is, isn’t it?

 Gluha vala is a bay with a rich historical background.
 According to the archeologists, one of those seven smaller bays used to be a private fishpond of the emperor Diocletian, and there are still some building leftovers to prove it.

-Šolta is just few nautical miles away from our base in Seget Donji and we highly recommend you to visit it as a first stop on your Croatian sailing vacation.
+Šolta is just a few nautical miles away from our base in Seget Donji and we highly recommend you to visit it as the first stop on your Croatian sailing vacation.